ktrieu/new-website/blog/tax-guide.md

 ### Filing Status

 You probably already have an answer to this one.
 If you're not married, check "Single".
-You'd probably know if you were an estate or a trust, so leave those unchecked.
+You'd know if you were an estate or a trust, so leave those unchecked.

 ### Name/Address